Student Interns Save Energy Today for a Better Tomorrow!

-However, this is no small challenge!
-High school student interns at Kenton County School District are partnering with student interns from the Bellevue School District in Washington State, and are working together in data analysis and project management to support all schools in successfully implementing the Shutdown with ENERGY STAR program.
+This is no small challenge.
+High school student interns Mary Smith and Stephen Finan at Kenton County School District are cooperating with other student interns from the Bellevue School District in Washington State, and are working together in data analysis and project management to support all schools in successfully implementing the Shutdown with ENERGY STAR program.

-School administrators are fully supporting this exciting and innovative program that will bring change in not only the reduction of energy use and cost, but change in the way the people of Kenton County School District use energy at school and at home.
+School administrators fully support this exciting and innovative program that will bring change not only in the reduction of energy use and cost, but in the way the people of Kenton County School District use energy at school and at home.

-By giving students this wonderful opportunity to learn through active participation and hands-on experience, the District is setting a new standard for how it operates its schools during unoccupied times.
+By giving students this rare, real-world educational opportunity to learn through active participation and hands-on experience, the District is setting a new standard for operating its schools during unoccupied times.

-Students are driving the cause of energy savings by promoting the following five steps that everyone can take on Tuesday afternoon before leaving for break in order to save energy:
+Students are driving the cause of energy savings by promoting the following 5 steps that everyone can take the afternoon before leaving for break in order to save energy:

 - Turn off and unplug EVERY personal appliance